-From a ToNC perspective, one of the most basic unanswered questions is exactly what we mean by "a network" and by "networked computation."
-Clearly, networks have been in use for quite a while, and some of their computational capabilities and limitations have been formalized.
-However, existing definitions and models are not precise or comprehensive enough to enable us to prove the type of rigorous, general theorems about what can and cannot be computed on various sorts of networks that would constitute a rich and powerful "Theory of Networked Computation."
+Existing definitions and models are not precise or comprehensive enough to enable us to prove the type of rigorous, general theorems about what can and cannot be computed on various sorts of networks that would constitute a rich and powerful "Theory of Networked Computation."
 Part of the difficulty is that the notion of a network has been a moving target, with new types of networks (such as sensor nets and wireless networks) gaining in prominence, making formal definitions a challenge.
 Our experience with networks is now sufficiently advanced that this difficulty can be overcome.